 Deep violet flowers with a darker centre and complimentary gold stamens.
 Verbascum make great garden showpieces as the upright stems provide fantastic architectural interest.
-They are also really easy to care for, will survive poor soils, and you can even get two blooms in a season!
-You can even pick Verbascum flowers for indoor display.
+They are also really easy to care for, will survive poor soils, and you can flower twice in a season.

 The deep green, oval shaped leaves of Verbascum grow close to the ground, allowing the flowers to steal the show.